hashmich/GeoCrunch/README.md

 ### See the analysis results of sample data in the GeoCrunch viewer

+You may want to visit the [GeoCrunch Viewer life demo](http://hendrikschmeer.de/GeoCrunch/).

-Download and unpack the [demo.zip](http://hendrikschmeer.de/files/demo.zip) package.
+Alternatively, download and unpack the [demo.zip](http://hendrikschmeer.de/files/demo.zip) package.
 Start the GeoCrunch Viewer by opening the file *demo/webapp/index.html* in a standard conform web browser (I recommend Firefox.
 Safari was reported to have problems, Chrome cannot handle local file resources correctly).